veloblank/js-basics-functions-readme-v-000/README.md

 }
 ```

-The function body encapsulates everything that happens inside the function (or inside the vending machine).
-From the moment we invoke the function with the appropriate arguments (our snack selection and enough coins or bills) to when the function exits and returns a value (when our snack pops out of the machine), everything in between occurs in the function body.
+The function body contains everything that happens inside the function (or inside the vending machine).
+From the moment we call the function with the appropriate arguments (our snack selection and enough coins or bills) to when the function exits and returns a value (when our snack pops out of the machine), everything in between occurs in the function body.

-## Invoking a function
+#### Invoking a Function
 Functions are JavaScript objects, but the key difference is that they are executable — they can be _invoked_.
 Just like addition, assignment, and comparison, there is an operator for invocation: the aptly-named _invocation operator_.

 The invocation operator is a pair of parentheses immediately following the function name, like so: